-As described in Notes 1 and 3 to the consolidated financial statements, the Company's consolidated goodwill balance was \$2.2 billion as of December 31, 2021.
-Management tests its goodwill for impairment at the beginning of the fourth quarter of a given fiscal year and whenever events or changes in circumstances indicate that the carrying value of a reporting unit may exceed its fair value.
-Upon performing the quantitative impairment test, if the fair value of the reporting unit is less than its carrying amount, goodwill is impaired and the excess of the reporting unit's carrying value over the fair value is recognized as an impairment loss.
-Based on the results of the quantitative impairment test performed for its reporting units, management determined that its goodwill is not impaired.
-Management utilizes a combination of income and market approaches to estimate the fair value of its reporting units.
-The income approach utilizes estimates of discounted cash flows of the reporting units, which requires assumptions for the reporting units' revenue growth rates, EBITDA margins, terminal growth rates, and discount rates, all of which require significant management judgment.
-The market approach applies market multiples derived from the historical earnings data of selected guideline publicly-traded companies to the reporting units' businesses to yield a value of each reporting unit, which requires significant management judgment.
+As described in Notes 1 and 3 to the consolidated financial statements, the Company's consolidated goodwill balance was \$887.9 million as of December 31, 2022.
+Management tests the Company's goodwill for impairment at the beginning of the fourth quarter of a given fiscal year and whenever events or changes in circumstances indicate that the carrying value of a reporting unit may exceed its fair value.
+When it is determined that a quantitative impairment test should be performed, if the fair value of the reporting unit is less than its carrying amount, goodwill is impaired and the excess of the reporting unit's carrying value over the fair value is recognized as an impairment loss.
+Based on the results of the Company's quantitative impairment test in the fourth quarter of 2022, the Company's sales and marketing reporting units were written down to their respective fair values, resulting in zero excess fair value over their carrying values.
+The Company recognized \$1,275.7 million and \$91.8 million impairment charges in the sales and marketing reporting units, respectively, for the year ended December 31, 2022.
+Management utilizes a combination of income and market approaches to estimate the fair value of the Company's reporting units.
+The income approach utilizes estimates of discounted cash flows of the reporting units, which requires assumptions for the reporting units' revenue growth rates, EBITDA margins, terminal growth rates, discount rates, and incremental net working capital all of which require significant management judgment.
+The market approach applies market multiples derived from the historical earnings data of selected guideline publicly-traded companies to the Company's reporting units' businesses, which requires significant management judgment.

-The principal considerations for our determination that performing procedures relating to the goodwill impairment assessments is a critical audit matter are (i) the significant judgment by management when determining the fair value of the reporting units; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to revenue growth rates, EBITDA margins, terminal growth rates, discount rates, and market multiples; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to the annual goodwill impairment assessment of the sales and marketing reporting units is a critical audit matter are (i) the significant judgment by management when developing the fair value estimates of the sales and marketing reporting units; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to revenue growth rates, EBITDA margins, terminal growth rates, discount rates, incremental net working capital, and market multiples; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.